Free Printable Letter From Santa & Random Acts of Kindness

 You can choose which letter you want to use.
 I have left the name area blank so you can insert your child’s name in the “Dear so and so” area.
 The elf signature section will also be blank.
 Another option is one where the body of the letter is left blank.
 Finally the third letter is worded differently to include a broader range of children.

 Print your letter, and the random acts of kindness sheets with their daily tasks.
-There is a green sheet with all the acts written in, and the red ones have blank places for you to fill in .
-This allows you to personalize the acts for you children.
-Print as many of those as you’d like, and fill in your RAOKs (random acts of kindness) in the blank areas.
+There is a page with some RAOKs already written in, and some blanks ones for you to fill in.
+This allows you to personalize the acts for you children and family.
+Print as many of those as you’d like and fill in your RAOKs (random acts of kindness) in the blank areas.

 Now leave them for your kiddos!

 I love the holiday season!
 It is so much fun with the kids.
 We can look back and remember the magic of Christmas we experienced as children ourselves.
-This is us during our family tradition of camping under the Christmas tree!
-My silly step-daughter had her jacket on, but we are all wearing our matching red buffalo check Christmas pj’s.
+This is us during our family tradition of camping under the Christmas tree (oh please ignore my no makeup face- so embarrassing!)!
+My silly stepdaughter forgot to take her jacket of, but we are all wearing our matching red buffalo check Christmas pj’s.
 It’s a tradition we all look forward to every year!

 If you love Christmas, you will like these red buffalo check wreaths I used on my kitchen cabinets.
 This candy cane wreath looks great on our walls!
 Make sure you pin them for when you’re ready to make them!
 Want more DIY Christmas decor?
 Here is an easy, budget friendly upcycled sign from Dollar Tree that matches the wreaths.
 This illuminated Christmas wreath looks great with its light and the light of the Christmas tree.
 I love this Christmas snowflake and bow garland, and I hope you do too!